Philip-Scott/iViewer/README.md

 ## Instalation

 1. Jailbreak your idevice, install the "Remote Messages" tweak and enable it from your settings
-2. Place the iViewer folder in /usr/share/
-3. In the iViewer folder, execute:
+2. In the iViewer folder, execute:
-  * sudo cp org.felipe.iViewer.gschema.xml /usr/share/glib-2.0/schemas/
-  * sudo glib-compile-schemas /usr/share/glib-2.0/schemas/
+  * ./install.sh
-  * sudo apt-get install libwebkit2gtk-3.0-25

 ## How to compile this app